Safe Execution of Concurrent Programs by Enforcement of Scheduling Constraints: Experimental Evaluation

 \section{Experimental Evaluation}

 Enforcing scheduling constraints in order to disable schedules outside of a given admissible trace is likely to incur execution time overhead (here: simply \emph{overhead}) in comparison to plain program executions (without IRS).
 A crucial factor for the applicability of IRS in practice is how scheduling constraints in IRS influence this overhead, which we evaluate on several benchmark programs.
 The main goal of this evaluation is to investigate whether, for a given admissible trace and induced scheduling constraints, relaxing those constraints reduces the overhead and, if this is the case, how fast.
 Additionally, we investigate whether the selection of the initial and following admissible traces, i.e., the structure of the admissible trace prefix, influences the overhead.
+Our implementation of IRS and the benchmarks we use are publicly available\footnote{\url{https://www.informatik.tu-darmstadt.de/media/deeds/pdf_patrick/irs-bin.7z.zip}}.

 \textbf{Setup.} All experiments have been conducted with our IRS implementation described in Section~\ref{sec:implementation}.
 The hardware used is an Intel Core~i5-6500 CPU at~3.20GHz with four cores running Linux~4.8.0.
 Each benchmark is run with and without instrumentation by our prototype.
 The instrumented version is run in several configurations, with a decreasing amount of scheduling constraints.
 The initial number of scheduling constraints and the number of scheduling constraints that can be removed in one step, and thereby the number of configurations per benchmark, vary as the number of conflicting memory accesses varies among benchmarks.
 Each configuration is run 1000 times.
 We report the median execution time and overhead relative to the unmodified benchmark.
 Detailed measurement results are shown in Appendix~\ref{app:results}.